ansin218/hugo-blog/content/travelogue/russia/the-metros-of-saint-petersburg.md

 ---
-title: "The Metros Of Saint Petersburg"
+title: "Saint Petersburg Metro Station Art"
 date: 2018-05-03T08:27:46+01:00
-description: "The stunning amalgam of arts and trains witnessed across the different metros of Saint Petersburg in Russia." image : "https://images2.imgbox.com/3e/7b/9hqZbHeG_o.jpg"
+description: "Beautiful arts found in the metro stations of Saint Petersburg." image : "https://images2.imgbox.com/3e/7b/9hqZbHeG_o.jpg"
 ---

 Sometime in April 2018, I visited Saint Petersburg, Russia.
-Although there were many things I liked about Saint Petersburg, one that fascinated me a lot was its metro stations.
+Although there were many things I liked about Saint Petersburg, one thing that dumbstruck me was its metro stations.
+In other words, the Saint Petersburg metro station art.
 I love trains, be it long distance ones across cities or short distance ones within a city.
 However, the metros in Saint Petersburg, along with other Russian or Soviet cities perhaps, have arts inculcated in the stations.
-If sources are to be believed, the ideology behind this was to make sure even the poor could witness some beautiful art; such a lovely thought.
+If sources are to be believed, the ideology behind this was to make sure anyone including the poor to witness beautiful art, or as it said, "Palaces for the people"; such a lovely thought.
 I do not have pictures from all the stations but here are some that I would like to share.

 ![alt text](https://images2.imgbox.com/fb/8d/tQKf9kVX_o.jpg "Some metro station in Saint Petersburg")